 2. Worn-Out Bar Heel

-While a lot may conclude for professional help, our team found out that on many occasions, the reason for a loose chain on your gas or electric chainsaw stems from worn-out bar heels.
+While a lot may conclude for professional help, on many occasions, the reason for a loose chain on your gas or electric chainsaw stems from worn-out bar heels.

 Defective bar heels cause the grooves to malfunction, brought about by the long-distance the chain travels.
 Adjusting tension is not a durable fix to keeping a chainsaw guiding blade on proper grip.